City-of-Helsinki/respa/docs/permissions.rst

 can_login_to_respa_admin
     Can login to Respa Admin interface

-can_modify_resources
-    Can modify Resources of the Unit

-can_modify_unit
-    Can modify the Unit

 can_access_permissions_view
     Can access permission management view

 can_search_users
     Can search users (by e-mail)

+can_modify_resource
+    Can modify Resources of the Unit

 can_manage_resource_perms
     Can grant Resource Permissions to any user within scope of the administrated Unit

+can_modify_unit
+    Can modify the Unit

 can_manage_auth_of_unit
     Can add/remove users as Unit Administrators or Unit Managers